supreet11agrawal/Proposal/Proposal.md

 __Mode__

 This can be viewed something like `z` for which `density(X)(z) == max(density(X)(x))`.
 This can also be implemented by checking `min` of `solveset(Eq(density(X)(z).diff(z)))` which satisfies `density(X)(z).diff(z, 2) < 0`.
 However, this method won't be able to find mode for distributions which have mode as global maxima, for example Exponential Distribution.
-For suvh distrbutions, former method might be more useful.
+For such distributions, former method might be more useful.
 Currently, finding global maximum and maxima of a function is not possible in Sympy.
 To address this issue, I opened [Issue #16239](https://github.com/sympy/sympy/issues/16239).
-I wasn't able to work upon the problem beacuse of academic load and making of this proposal.
+I wasn't able to work upon the problem because of academic load and making of this proposal.
 However, I plan on working on this once the proposal is finalized.

 __Theoretical Research__